 Once we reach the deadline for the TACHS preparation course, an email will be sent to the student’s email you provided with the necessary information to log in to a McClancy provided Gmail account.
-Keep in mind, this email will come from G Suite Team and sometimes lands in your Spam or Junk folder.
+Keep in mind, this email will come from Google Workspace and sometimes lands in your Spam or Junk folder.
 Once signed into that email account, there will be an invitation to join the individual Google classrooms.
 Each student will receive two invitations: one for each class.
 The Google classroom will provide a single interface for students to find links for live instruction and any materials needed for class.
 It is wired to accept assignments from students and provides them with a place to reach out to teachers for additional support.

 All registration materials may be obtained from a Catholic elementary or high school, religious education office, parish/church or various public elementary schools